hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > that do not run unless they are notified by name
 > when a task reports an underlying change on a remote system.

+The units of action in Ansible.
+You can execute a single task once with an ad-hoc command.

 ### Modules

 > Modules are the units of work that Ansible ships out to remote machines.